Physically motivated decompositions of single-qutrit gates: Parametrizations using the Cartan Decomposition

 It is worth mentioning that given a three-level system, implementing an operation initially on the first two states ($\ket{0}$ and $\ket{1}$), followed by an operation on the second two states ($\ket{1}$ and $\ket{2}$) and another operation on the first two states ($\ket{0}$ and $\ket{1}$), allows us to do any operation on qutrits.
-These operations are called Givens rotations \cite{Nielson}.
+These operations are elementary rotations in a 2-dimensional subspace of a larger space and assist in representing or approximating a unitary matrix \cite{Givens1958ComputationOP, Nielsen, Frerix2019ApproximatingOM, PhysRevLett.92.177902}.
 The middle factor of Eq.~(\ref{eq:cd_3}) can be eliminated, removing two-photon transitions, using the following relations:

 and

 The first of these can be used to show that

 The same thing can be applied to $\lambda_4$